SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: EXPERIMENTS

 \subsubsection{Impact of HFAH}

-To enhance semantic guidance and structural restoration during denoising, we introduce the Hierarchical Feature Aggregation Head (HFAH) in the decoder of the diffusion model.
+To enhance semantic guidance and structural restoration during denoising, we introduce the HFAH in the decoder of the diffusion model.
 HFAH aggregates multi-scale features via spatial attention to model edges and semantic regions more effectively.
-In ablation (w/o HFAH), removing hierarchical fusion and attention leads to noticeable drops in boundary fidelity and texture detail, as shown in Table III—especially in complex scenes.
+In ablation (w/o HFAH), removing hierarchical fusion and attention leads to noticeable drops in boundary fidelity and texture detail, as shown in Table 4—especially in complex scenes.
 These results confirm that HFAH improves fine-grained structural recovery and semantic consistency.